IoannisMittas/StarWarsWiki/README.txt

 the app architecture: https://developer.android.com/topic/libraries/architecture/images/final-architecture.png

 Room is used for local persistence.
-Also, LiveData and ViewModels are widely used.
+Also, LiveData and ViewModels are widely used in the app.

 The Views(Activities, Fragments) make data requests to the appropriate ViewModels, which serve as middlemen between the Views and a Repository.
 The app broadly uses a reactive mechanism and an Observer-Observable